h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 Download MOJO Scoring Pipeline

 1\.
-If you have not downloaded the MOJO Scoring Pipeline, go to [Tutorial 4B: Scoring Pipeline Deployment Templates](https://training.h2o.ai/products/tutorial-4b-scoring-pipeline-deployment-templates), then go to **Task 1: Set Up Environment**, then **Download MOJO Scoring Pipeline** to download it.
+If you have not downloaded the MOJO Scoring Pipeline, consider the following steps:

+1\.
+Start a new Two-Hour Test Drive session in Aquarium

+2\.
+In your Driverless AI instance, click on the Experiments section

+3\.
+In the Experiments section, click on the following experiment: Model_deployment_HydraulicSystem

+4\.
+On the STATUS: COMPLETE section on the  experiment page, click DOWNLOAD MOJO SCORING PIPELINE

+5\.
+In the Java tab, click DOWNLOAD MOJO SCORING PIPELINE

 When finished, come back to this tutorial.

 2\.
-Move the **mojo.zip** file to `dai-mojo-java/` folder and then extract it:
+Move the mojo.zip file to the `dai-mojo-java/` folder and then extract it(depending on your OS, the file will sometimes be already unzipped with a name close to this: mojo-pipeline 2):

 ```bash
 cd $HOME/dai-mojo-java/